Sunrise (Australian TV program): Aboriginal adoption controversy

 The segment also used file footage of members of the Yirrkala community, who sued Seven for defamation, breach of privacy and confidence, racial discrimination and breach of Australian consumer law in April 2019.
 The footage was originally filmed for a health promotion in Yirrkala, but was reused with only slight blurring for the segment.
 In December 2019 Seven settled the matter out of court, and offered an unreserved apology to the community which was also broadcast on the program the following month.
 In June 2020, Armytage and MacSween were sued for racial vilification over the segment.
+Since the segment, MacSween has not been invited to appear again on the program.

 Seven aired a general apology for airing the segment on the program on 4 January 2021.
-A number of commentators criticized the apology, with some questioning its sincerity while others noted the length of time between the airing of the original segment and the apology, as well as the fact that Seven aired it early in the morning (at 6:45am) and during the summer when less viewers would be watching the programme than usual.
+A number of commentators criticised the apology, with some questioning its sincerity while others noted the length of time between the airing of the original segment and the apology, as well as the fact that Seven aired it early in the morning (at 6:45am) and during the summer when less viewers would be watching the programme than usual.
+In April 2022, former Sunrise executive producer Michael Pell admitted that in retrospect the execution of the segment, including the choice of MacSween as guest and the limited time devoted to discussing the sensitive topic, was "regrettable" and "one of the biggest downsides" of his 11 year tenure with the program.